 - If it’s a credit card policy, if at least 50% or even 100% of the trip costs have been pre-paid with the card in question.

 - Many insurance policies (even some of the ones included in this article) limits the number of visits you might make to your home country during the lifetime of the policy.
-Say you purchase a typical one year policy, and you happen to visit your home country for any reason more than once in that period, the rest of your policy will be cancelled with no refund given.
+Say you purchase a typical one-year policy, and you happen to visit your home country for any reason more than once in that period, the rest of your policy will be canceled with no refund given.

 - When it comes to deductibles, look out for if the deductible is per incident or per policy period (which can typically extend to a year).
 The latter is clearly better, since if you already had to pay the deductible once, you don’t have to pay it for the rest of the period/year.

 The Showdown 🥊